Troubleshooting

 err=optical_err[optical_indices])

-# Solution 2: Weight by band density to balance contributions
+# Alternative: Weight by band density to balance contributions

 optical_weight = 1.0 / len(optical_times) # Down-weight dense band